core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

 ## Tree diagram

-A simplified graphical representation of the data model is used for the ietf-cool-library YANG module specified in this document.
-The meaning of the symbols in these diagrams is as follows:
+A simplified graphical representation of the YANG module specified in this document (ietf-cool-library) is provided below.
+The  meaning of the symbols in this diagram is as follows:

 * Brackets "[" and "]" enclose list keys.